wazuh/wazuh-documentation/source/installation-guide/installing-wazuh-manager/linux/centos/wazuh_server_packages_centos.rst

 .. versionadded:: 4.0.0

-The Wazuh API will be installed along the Wazuh manager.
-You do not need any extra requirement for this.
+The Wazuh API will be installed along the Wazuh manager by default.
+No extra steps or requirements are needed to install it.

-You can check the API service status with:
+To check the API service status use the following command:

   * For Systemd: